Simprints/Android-Simprints-ID/fingerprint/connect/README.md

 # ConnectScannerActivity

+> This document is describing deprecated implementation.
+While it is still mostly correct, there are parts that need to be updated.

 This is the activity that handles the setup with the scanner, and any associated issues that might occur.
 The desired side-effect of this activity is creating a connected instance of `Scanner` in the `ScannerManager` singleton, which can then be used by proceeding activities.